This timeline gives a chronological listing of the main events in English History for the years 860 – 869

 868 (20th November)

-Ivar the Boneless returned to East Anglia.
-King Edmund of East Anglia decided to oppose the Vikings and was killed
+The Great Heathen Army led by Ivar the Boneless returned to East Anglia.
+King Edmund of East Anglia decided to oppose the Vikings and was horrifically killed

 The Viking force led by Ivar the Boneless entered Mercia and sacked the monastery at Peterborough killing the monks and abbot.